MoisesMsa/IOT-middlewar/readme.rst

-//ajeitou problema de permissão dos arquivos sudo /sbin/restorecon -R /var/www/

-//resolver o problema do mongodb driver no fedora setsebool -P httpd_can_network_connect on
+debian issues and how to fix it: files permissions: sudo /sbin/restorecon -R /var/www/ mongodb drive: setsebool -P httpd_can_network_connect on